Arts Competition Rules

 Artists retain the copyright in their own Work.
-By entering the competition, however, Artists grant to the State Bar of Arizona ("State Bar") and Arizona Attorney magazine a license for first North American publication in print, and for publication on the website of the State Bar and/or of Arizona Attorney magazine.
+By entering the competition, however, Artists grant to the State Bar of Arizona ("State Bar") and Arizona Attorney magazine a license for first North American publication in print, and for publication on the website of the State Bar and/or of Arizona Attorney magazine and other electronic channels.
 Publication in either medium is in the sole discretion of the State Bar.
-Artists also grant the State Bar a license to grant reprint permission of any Work that is published in the printed magazine or on the website of the State Bar and/or of Arizona Attorney magazine.
+Artists also grant the State Bar a license to grant reprint permission of any Work that is published in the printed magazine or on the website of the State Bar and/or of Arizona Attorney magazine or other electronic channels.

 By submitting, the Artist warrants and represents that the Work: (a) is your original work, (b) has not been previously published, (c) has not received any previous awards, (d) does not infringe upon the copyrights, trademarks, rights of privacy, publicity or other intellectual property or other rights of any person or entity, and that the content is within the bounds of the fair use doctrine.
 The Artist further warrants that: (a) he or she has obtained permission from any person whose name, likeness or voice is used in the Work; and (b) publication of the Work via various media, including on the Web, will not infringe on any third-party rights.
 The Artist indemnifies and holds harmless the State Bar from any claims to the contrary, or from loss or damage of any kind arising from or in connection with the Work and the competition.